 CLI options

 This chapter discusses some of the options you can use when starting Vim from the command line.
-Examples given are based on Unix/Linux system.
+A Unix/Linux distribution is assumed for the examples shown in this chapter.
 Syntax and features might vary for other platforms like Windows.

 Documentation links: